frankdeng8/kubernetes-the-hard-way-oci/README.md

+# About
+This is an Oracle Cloud Infrastructure version of awesome [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
+I have made some changes along the way:

+- Used Oracle Linux 7 instead of Ubuntu.
+- Upgraded kubernetes to v1.17.3
+- Upgraded cri-tools to v1.17.0
+- Upgraded containerd to v1.3.3
+- Upgraded runc to v1.0.0-rc10
+- Upgraded CNI plugins to v0.8.5
+- Upgraded etcd to v3.4.4

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Oracle Cloud Infrastructure Kubernetes Engine(OKE)](https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm), or the [Getting Started Guides](https://kubernetes.io/docs/setup).